 Use a Self-Directed IRA for Tax Free House Flipping

-In the case of a Self-Directed Roth IRA LLC, all gains are tax-deferred.
-In other words, all gains regarding the house flipping transaction will flow-back to your IRA LLC completely tax-free.
+In the case of a Self-Directed Roth IRA LLC, all gains are tax free!
+In other words, all gains regarding the house flipping transaction will flow-back to your IRA LLC completely without tax.

 At IRA Financial Group, our team will take care of setting up your entire Self-Directed IRA LLC structure.
 We can handle the process by phone, email, fax, or mail.
 It typically takes between 7-21 days to complete, but the timing largely depends on the state of formation and the custodian holding your retirement funds.

 Our IRA experts and tax/ERISA (Employee Retirement Income Security Act) professionals are available to help reduce the setup time and cost to help simplify the process.